Marine Mammal Protection Act: Effectiveness

-Marine Mammal Protection Act has the conservation benefits beyond the US boundaries.
-Implemented in 2017, the Act requires the imported fisheries products to minimize its incidental mortality and severe injury of marine mammals aligning to the US domestic standards.
-Yet it is difficult to expect this comparability from all exporting countries due to lack of fisheries record on bycatches and standardized protective measures which is causing unintentional harms.
+The Marine Mammal Protection Act has conservation benefits beyond US boundaries.
+The Act requires imported fisheries products to minimize incidental mortality and severe injury of marine mammals aligning to the US domestic standards.
+Yet it is difficult to expect this comparability from all exporting countries due to lack of fisheries records on bycatches and standardized protective measures which is causing unintentional harms.